thephpleague/uri/components/overview.md

 ## URI component interface

-<p class="message-info">This interface which extends the <code>UriPart</code> interface is implemented by all URI components classes except for the `UserInfo` class which does not represent an Uri component.</p>
+<p class="message-info">This interface which extends the <code>UriPart</code> interface is implemented by all URI components classes except for the <code>UserInfo</code> class which does not represent an Uri component.</p>

 ~~~php
 <?php